-An introduction to OKR can help us to understand how to get started and how to get the best of the framework.
+An introduction to OKR can help us to understand how to get started and how to get the best out of the framework.
 OKR is a goal-setting framework that tracks and measures organizational performance.
 As the name suggests, it has two parts to it

 Objectives: Objectives are what the organization, teams, and individuals are aiming for.
 This is your “What”